noelvissers/esp32-smart-clock/README.md

 ![PCB](/pictures/pcb_layout.png?raw=true "PCB")

-The gerber files to order the PCB are located [here](/hardware/gerber).
+The gerber files to order the PCB are located in the designated hardware folder.

 ## Case
 To see what would go where (on the PCB as well as the mechanical design) I created a [mechanical sketch](/pictures/mch_sketch.png) (yes, in paint).